Zhuravlev1/sls-ts-aws-boilerplate/README.md

 * Use `npm run test:api` to run the API test
 * Use `npm test` to run the unit tests

-## Description

-* Root directory - auth and api gateway configuration
-* /database - dynamodb config (to be deployed separately)
-* /api - appsync config (to be deployed separately)

 ## Deploy with Docker

 Before deployment update credentials in docker.env